wtarreau/mt_list/README.md

 ----------

 The lists are designed to minimize contention in environments where elements may be concurrently manipulated at different locations.
 The principle is to act on the links between the elements instead of the elements themselves.
-This is achieved by temporarily "cutting" these links, which effectively consists in replacing the ends of the links with special pointers serving as a lock, called MT_LIST_BUSY.
-An element is considered locked when both its next and prev pointers are equal to this MT_LIST_BUSY pointer.
-A link is locked when both of its ends are equal to this MT_LIST_BUSY pointer, i.e. the next pointer of the element at the source of the link and the prev pointer of the element the link points to.
+This is achieved by temporarily "cutting" these links, which effectively consists in replacing the ends of the links with special pointers serving as a lock, called `MT_LIST_BUSY`.
+An element is considered locked when both its *next* and *prev* pointers are equal to this `MT_LIST_BUSY` pointer.
+A link is locked when both of its ends are equal to this `MT_LIST_BUSY` pointer, i.e. the *next* pointer of the element at the source of the link and the *prev* pointer of the element the link points to.
 It's worth noting that a locked link by definition no longer exists since neither end knows where it was pointing to, unless a backup of it was made prior to locking it.

-The next and prev pointers are replaced by the list manipulation functions using atomic exchange.
+The *next* and *prev* pointers are replaced by the list manipulation functions using atomic exchange.
 This means that the caller knows if the element it tries to replace was already locked or if it owns it.
 In order to replace a link, both ends of the link must be owned by the thread willing to replace it.